Bill Martini: Federal judicial service

-The Sharpe James case
+Sharpe James case

 Martini sentenced Sharpe James, former mayor of Newark, to 27 months in prison for corruption.
 State and federal prosecutors wanted the maximum allowable sentence of 15 to 20 years although federal guidelines would only allow a 5 to 12 year potential sentence.
 Martini said that James' years as a public servant played a role in his decision, but would not discuss the case further.
 U.S. Attorney Chris Christie announced that he would appeal Martini's sentence.

 Hassan v.
 City of New York

 In February 2014, Martini dismissed a federal lawsuit brought by eight New Jersey Muslims alleging they were unlawfully targeted for surveillance by the New York Police Department because of their religion.

 The suit accused the NYPD of spying on Muslims in mosques, restaurants and schools.

 In his decision.
 Martini wrote "The more likely explanation for the surveillance was to locate budding terrorist conspiracies."

 Baher Azmy, Legal Director at the Center for Constitutional Rights (which served as co-counsel in the case) responded to Judge Martini's ruling: "In addition to willfully ignoring the harm that our innocent clients suffered from the NYPD's illegal spying program, by upholding the NYPD's blunderbuss Muslim surveillance practices, the court's decision gives legal sanction to the targeted discrimination of Muslims anywhere and everywhere in this country, without limitation, for no other reason than their religion."